-TIGG’s groundwater remediation treatment equipment has been used by remediation companies for nearly 40 years.
+TIGG’s groundwater treatment equipment has been used by remediation companies for nearly 40 years.
 Our groundwater GAC adsorption remediation systems remove organic and metal contaminants caused by past industrial pollution and other sources.

 Scientific research has shown that granular activated carbon filtration systems are effective for removing PFOA and PFOS contaminants from groundwater.
 These fluorinated, organic contaminants are two perfluorinated compounds, also known as PFCs.
 PFOA and PFOS are considered emerging contaminants, and their environmental impact is now reported in soil, air, and groundwater.
 For more information visit our PFC page.